A simple and easy Greek leftover chicken pie recipe with feta cheese and olive oil. It takes only 30 minutes to make and it has no cream!

 - 2 eggs

-Add the chicken and olives/tomato and mix a little more.
+- Add the chicken, the feta cheese and the olives (or sundried tomatoes) and mix a little more.